Top 11 Ways to Fix Text Messages Not Sending on Android

 10. Update Android Version

 If several users find that the messaging is not working on their device, the device manufacturer will take note of all the complaints.
 A software update fixing the issue will be launched soon.
-Hence, make sure you check for any available updates on your device.
+Hence, ensure you check for any available updates on your device.

 Step 1: Open the Settings app.